dkuodkuo/6401-Simulations/README.md

 # STAT 6401 Simulations

-These files were made to double-check my probability homework answers, via simulations in R. The textbook being used for these questions is **Introduction to Probability** by Jessica Hwang and Joseph K. Blitzstein, Har/Psc edition.
+These files were made to double-check my probability homework answers, via simulations in R. The textbook being used for these questions is **Introduction to Probability by Jessica Hwang and Joseph K. Blitzstein, Har/Psc edition**.

 Note: the outputs presented are only one instance of a random simulation, and thus will differ between each test run.